 The PMOC continues to review the JPB's compliance with Buy America requirements related to manufactured products and rolling-stock systems.
 The JPB has provided documentation related to the compliance of its three (3) major contractors, and that material has been reviewed by the PMOC's Buy America experts.
-The PMOC conferred with the JPB and a representative of BBII in early October to provide additional details on the type of documentation expected.
+The JPB continues to await additional information from BBII needed to demonstrate the appropriate classification of elements of the traction power and train control systems.

 The JPB's vehicle consultant conducted a Post-Delivery Buy America audit on June 28-29, 2022.
-The audit report was completed July 11, 2022 and has been reviewed the PMOC's sub-consultant.
+The audit report was completed on July 11, 2022, and has been reviewed by the PMOC's subconsultant.
 The auditors found that the Stadler EMUs contain an average of 74.3% domestic content per seven-car trainset, which is more than the required 60% for this contract.
-The auditors also found that Stadler had addressed the several issues raised in the October 2021 Intermediate Audit Report.
+The auditors also found that Stadler had addressed several issues raised in the October 2021 Intermediate Audit Report.
 The PMOC recommends that the JPB continue to monitor Stadler's Buy America performance through the completion of the order.